Table of Contents Show

 Listing Disappears Only to Reappear.Listing Disappears Only to Reappear.

 A motivated seller is a good sign.
-While the seller may show more flexibility, it does not mean he or she is desperate enough and willing to stake a significant loss on their property.
+While the seller may show more flexibility, it does not mean they are desperate enough and willing to stake a significant loss on their property.
 You should carefully construct your offer, keeping in mind if it is too low, your risk is getting turned away.
 It always helps to explain your rationale.

 Your agent can HelpYour agent can Help

-It is important to remember that working with an exclusive buyer’s agent means he or she is obligated to pass along any information that can help you.
-A buyer’s agent is well versed for signs to look for to give you the upper hand.
+It is important to remember that working with an exclusive buyer’s agent means they are obligated to pass along any information that can help you.
+A buyer’s agent is well versed in signs to look for to give you the upper hand.
 Moreover, the agent owes you a fiduciary duty.

 In short, this means your agent will pass along stuff that will help you right even if the seller and their agent do not want you to know it.

 None of these signs indicates that the seller is highly motivated to sell.
-There are other explanations, but they do serve as a clue that they want to sell as soon as possible.
+There are other explanations, but they serve as a clue that they want to sell as soon as possible.
 Also, being motivated doesn’t mean they’ll accept any price.
-The important thing is to work with your buyer’s agent to find out what the seller’s reasons are for wanting to sell quickly.
+The important thing is to work with your buyer’s agent to find out the seller’s reasons for wanting to sell quickly.
 If you know this, you’ll have a significant advantage in negotiating.